Aliased method retains super pointer

 For example, lets define a parent and child class.
-Both have a talk
+Both have a talk method:

 class Parent def talk puts "Parent is talking" end end class Child < Parent def talk super end end